512jay/optibatch/README.md

-# 🧠 Optibach
+# 🧠 Optibatch

-**Optibach** is a Python-based GUI tool that simplifies the automation of MT5 strategy optimization using `.ini` Tester configuration files.
+**Optibatch** is a Python-based GUI tool that simplifies the automation of MT5 strategy optimization using `.ini` Tester configuration files.
 It enables users to configure, generate, and run backtests and optimizations — with support for multi-symbol strategies and batch management.

 ---